ga-wdi-boston/ruby-object-self/README.md

 ## Introduction

-You may have noticed that not all methods we use with Rails follow the `Object.new(*args)` pattern we introduced with object-oriented programming (OOP) in Ruby.
+You may have noticed that not all methods we use with Ruby follow the `Object.new(*args)` pattern we introduced with object-oriented programming (OOP) in Ruby.
 We're already familiar with defining and using setters and getters on instances of classes, but what does it mean when we call a method directly on a class instead of an instance?

 For example, let's say we have a model named `Person`.
 We can create new objects by using `Person.new`.